automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Anchiceratops.md

 # Anchiceratops
-## Description: This dinosaur had a distinctively shaped frill.
+## This dinosaur had a distinctively shaped frill.